ibi-group/otp-middleware/docs/live-tracking.md

 The file contains a list of actions defined by an agency ID and a fully-qualified trigger class:

 Bus notifications are currently sent when a traveler approaches a transit stop on a specific itinerary.
+Bus notification messages are stored under the applicable `TrackedJourney`.

 ```yaml
 - agencyId: id1